-- pensions in payment to increase in line with inflation (currently CPI).
+- Pensions in payment to increase in line with inflation (currently CPI).

 Further information and resources

-NHS Employers have produced a range of materials to support employers through the transition to the new arrangements:
+We have produced a range of materials to support employers through the transition to the new arrangements: